squidfunk/mkdocs-material/docs/plugins/privacy.md

 <!-- md:version insiders-4.37.0 --> ·
 <!-- md:default `true` -->

-Use this setting to specify whether the plugin should download external assets.
-If you only want the plugin to process [external links], disable automatic downloading with:
+Use this setting to control whether the plugin should download external assets.
+If you only want the plugin to process [external links], you can disable handling of external assets with:

 ``` yaml
 plugins: